alpersonalwebsite/learn-docker/00_2_Dockerfile.md

 ## Creating your Dockerfile

-To take advantage of Docker layer caching (and reduce time when building the docker image), we should always have the instructions that don't often change at the top, and those that change frequently, at the bottom.
+To take advantage of Docker layer caching (and reduce time when building the docker image), we should always have the instructions that don't often change at the top and those that change frequently, at the bottom.

 ### FROM (base image for our application)